 Snake bites occur when a snake bites the skin.
 They are medical emergencies if the snake is venomous.

 Snake bites can be deadly if not treated quickly.
-Children are at higher risk for death or serious complications due to snake bites because of their smaller body size.
+Because of their smaller body size, children are at higher risk for death or serious complications due to snake bites.

 The right antivenom can save a person's life.
 Getting to an emergency room as quickly as possible is very important.
 If properly treated, many snake bites will not have serious effects.

 Most species of snake are harmless and their bites are not life threatening.

 Venomous snake bites include bites by any of the following: